Losant/losant-docs/docs/experiences/views.md

 Pages are the fundamental Experience View type; without a page, it is impossible to render a custom user interface on top of your application data.
 You can have a single page for every [endpoint](/experiences/endpoints/) in your application, or you can define pages that are used as templates for rendering specific types of data (e.g. a list of resources).

-### Configuration
+### Page Configuration

 ![Page Base Configuration](/images/experiences/views-page-base-config.png "Page Base Configuration")

 A page takes the following configuration options:

 * **Name:** The name of the page.
 This is required and it must be unique across your application.
 * **Description:** An optional description of the page.
 This is never displayed to end users.
 * **Layout:** The layout in which this page should be rendered.
 If you do not provide a layout, the page will be rendered without one (in which case you should choose "Custom" for your page type and, in the page content, provide a `doctype` and other tags necessary to render HTML in a browser.)
 If you choose a layout, your page will render at the location of [the `{{page}}` helper](#the-page-helper) within the layout.
 * **Page Type:** Choose either "Custom" or "Dashboard".
 More info on each page type is available below.

 #### Custom Pages